symil/lava/README.md

 - removes the need to specify the structure type when sending structures to Vulkan
 - takes care of making double Vulkan calls when necessary (e.g when retrieving a list of Vulkan objects)
-- returns objects retrieved by Vulkan in a `Result` instead of returning them via a pointer
+- returns objects retrieved by Vulkan in a `Result` instead of writing them to a user-provided pointer
-- allows to manipulate references, slices and options instead of pointers
+- allows to manipulate references, slices and options instead of pointers (in particular, allows to provide slice instead of length + pointer)
 - exposes the API in an object-oriented way (e.g `instance.enumerate_physical_devices()` instead of `enumerate_physical_devices(&instance)`)
-- removes the extension suffix from function and data-structure names (use modules instead)
+- removes the extension suffix from function and data-structure names (modules are used instead)
 - exposes bit flags as structures instead of integers
 - provides a default value for all structures, allowing to "auto-complete" structure with optional fields using `..Default::default()`
 - manages the calls to `vkGetInstanceProcAddr` to manipulate functions that are not exposed statically